 Training, qualifications & experience

 I am a qualified and experienced practitioner, accredited by the British Association for Counselling and Psychotherapy (B.A.C.P).
 I have been counselling since 2001, firstly with RELATE and since 2006 in private practice in Lyddington, Rutland.
 I also worked for IAPT (Let's Talk Wellbeing - NHS) for several years.
-Alongside private therapy, I also offer counselling to young people in schools, as well as staff.
+Alongside private therapy, I also offer counselling to young people in schools, and clinical supervision to health professionals.

 Post-Graduate Diploma in Integrative Counselling 2008